Diligence Trappings of Lawn Sign Decisions

 Being social creatures, once we take a position in a public forum (including casual discussions with our peers and inside the investment committee or boardroom) we have a tendency to filter all new information through a lens that is now locked in for bias.
 We try to convince ourselves that we will remain open-minded (and we certainly say so), but it’s much more difficult than that.
 Nature kicks in – and we zero in on the target once we pick it.
 It is human nature to strive to retain our standing in our community and – in the context of strategic evaluation and deal decision-making in a group – that often translates into maintaining the integrity of the positions we took early on.

-Investment hypotheses can drive focus, but there is a dangerous, slippery slope between hypotheses, forming and defending early views, and reaching opinions (sometimes without consideration of the best fact base).
+Investment hypotheses can drive focus, but there is a dangerous, slippery slope between hypotheses, forming and defending early views, and reaching opinions (sometimes without sufficient consideration of the truest fact base).

 Our recommended fix:

 - Initiate diligence early and build in sufficient time for great evidence-based work

 - Resist the temptation to ask your diligence team and external partners for early views

 - When you see a lawn sign getting planted, make it a point (and pull it out of the ground).
 Help everyone understand that taking a position too soon represents an unnecessary risk.
 Push for a culture that draws conclusions from evidence, instead of presumptions, experience or logic alone.
 This will pay off